-Likewise, new safety features are constantly being introduced.
+Along the same lines, new safety features are constantly being introduced.
 With a cocoon of airbags already being common in most vehicles, the emphasis has been on avoiding an accident in the first place, via “active safety” features.
-Most vehicles are offering forward collision warning with automatic emergency braking, lane-departure warning and intervention, lane-keep assist, blind-spot alert, cross-traffic alert, and rear-obstacle detection, in some cases as standard equipment.
-And, thanks to a recent government mandate, rearview cameras are now required in almost all new vehicles.
+Most vehicles offer forward collision warning with automatic emergency braking, lane-departure warning and intervention, lane-keep assist, blind-spot alert, cross-traffic alert, and rear-obstacle detection, in some cases as standard equipment.